- Fan Zone

 - Phone: 607-777-6185

-One of the elite coaches in the Northeast with more than 10 years of experience at the collegiate and pre-professional levels, Sarah McClellan has quickly built a top-notch soccer program that not only competes with class and quality on the field but produces model citizens who strive for success in every endeavor.
+One of the elite coaches in the Northeast with nearly a dozen years of experience at the collegiate and pre-professional levels, Sarah McClellan has built a top-notch soccer program that not only competes with class and quality on the field but produces model citizens who strive for success in every endeavor.

 Off the field, BU continues to generate positive headlines with volumes of community service, academic accolades and alumni achievements.

-McClellan’s team continued its academic prowess in 2012-13, posting a 3.44 GPA - second-highest in the America East.
-Her team was also recognized by the NCAA with its top academic distinction.
-The program earned an NCAA Academic Progress Rate (APR) Public Recognition Award, which is reserved for teams whose multi-year APR is in the top 10 percent across the country within their sport.
-The Bearcats placed a record 29 individuals on the America East Academic Honor Roll and met the NSCAA Team Academic Award standard for the 10th consecutive year (3.0 or higher GPA).
+In 2012-13, BU posted a 3.44 GPA - second-highest in the America East.
+McClellan’s team was also recognized by the NCAA with its top academic distinction.
+For the second straight year, the program earned an NCAA Academic Progress Rate (APR) Public Recognition Award, which is reserved for teams whose multi-year APR is in the top 10 percent across the country within their sport.
+The Bearcats have also met the NSCAA Team Academic Award standard for 11 consecutive years (3.0 or higher GPA).

 In McClellan’s first year in charge in 2008, the team more than doubled its win total from the previous year.